pradipmalge/ml-diaries/README.md

    cd ml-diaries
    ```

-2. Explore the sections and dive into the code.
-Each section contains well-documented notebooks and scripts to guide you through the concepts.
+2. Explore these topics day by day by dive into the code.
+Each topic contains well-documented notebooks and scripts to guide you through the concepts.

 3. Run the examples and modify the code to experiment with different scenarios.